Samaritan's Purse provides heaters to stave off the cold of winter for people living in camps in northern Iraq

 The Power of Helping in Jesus’ Name

-Samaritan’s Purse has been working in the Kurdish region of northern Iraq since August, when Iraq offered asylum to Syrians caught in the crossfire of a fierce civil war.
+Samaritan’s Purse has been working in this region of northern Iraq since August, when Iraq offered asylum to Syrians caught in the crossfire of a fierce civil war.
 We have provided supplement food, and household relief kits.

 The refugee crisis was created by an internal conflict that has been tearing Syria apart for more than two years.
 Forces loyal to the Ba’ath government and president Bashar al-Assad are battling with rebel factions seeking to grab control.
 Caught in the middle are innocent families who live in constant fear of violence.